Theosophical Society International Headquarters, Adyar Chennai, India Visit, Travel Guide

 Address: The Theosophical Society, Blavatsky Ave, Arunachalapuram, Adyar, 600 020 Chennai, India.

-Hours: Monday to Saturday 8.45 am to 10 am , 2 pm to 4 pm and Sunday Closed
+Hours: Monday to Saturday 8.45 am to 10 am , 2 pm to 4 pm on all days and Sunday Closed and public holidays.

 Entry Fee: Free